 These Bayou fried shrimp are absolutely incredible.
 I’m quite sure they are the best shrimp I’ve ever made or had.
 The coating is nice and light, with just a bit of crunch, and a bit of a spicy kick.
 The shrimp are tender, moist, and cooked perfectly.
 They are the perfect appetizer, but would be even more insanely good on a shrimp po boy sandwich.
 I served them up with Frog Bone Bayou Cajun cocktail and St. Elmo’s Spicy cocktail sauces.
 The marinade and coating mixture I used on this Bayou fried shrimp would also be fantastic on other fried seafood, from oysters to fish.
 It’s really great stuff.

 I love shrimp.
 Boiled peel-and-eat shrimp loaded with Old Bay flavor are my favorite.
 All I need is a bit of spicy cocktail sauce and I’m ready to go.
 I thought I’d try something new this time instead of boiling shrimp in spices.
-I thought I’d try cooking the shrimp in a slow cooker.
+I thought I’d try slow cooker party shrimp.
 And wow!
 Perfectly cooked shrimp, tender and moist, about as hassle-free as you can possibly get.
 This is absolutely the easiest way to cook up a big batch of shrimp for a party.

 You can cook the shrimp ahead of time and chill them to serve them cold, or let your guests grab the shrimp right out of the slow cooker.
 Well, using tongs would probably be a good idea.

 I used 20-24 count wild caught Gulf shrimp for this dish.
 I prefer Gulf shrimp, and I prefer wild and not farm-raised.
-I think the taste of Gulf shrimp that have been living in the wilds cannot be beat.
+Gulf shrimp that have been living in the wilds cannot be beat.
 That’s why I also use them in my shrimpin’ dippin’ broth.

 Also make a batch of my refried bean dip in your slow cooker.
 It’s another great party dish.

 I really should’ve listened to my inner voice.
 You know the one.
-The one that says “You should make a double batch of these bacon-wrapped shrimp”.
+The one that says “You should make a double batch of these bacon-wrapped shrimp on the Char-Broil Big Easy“.
 But I didn’t listen.
-I fired up my Char-Broil Big Easy and made just one batch.
+I fired up my cooker and made just one batch.
 One little ole batch.
 I knew as soon as the bacon started cooking that I was in a for a treat.
 In almost no time I was enjoying hot, tender, moist shrimp wrapped in tasty bacon, seasoned with my favorite Fire-Eater rub, dipped in a cool remoulade sauce.
 You can’t beat it.
-Darn near anything wrapped in bacon and cooked on the Char-Broil Big Easy is good.
+Darn near anything wrapped in bacon is good.
+Bacon-wrapped shrimp and cooked on the Char-Broil Big Easy is crazy good.
 Try my bacon-wrapped appetizer sausages.
 Or bacon-wrapped Brussels sprouts.
 And of course, bacon-wrapped tater tots.